taunoha/wp-plugin-vue-spa-boilerplate/README.md

 * Automatically enables HMR

 ### 👉  `npm run lint`
-* Check your source code for programmatic and stylistic errors.
+* Checks your source code for programmatic and stylistic errors, and format your code.
-* Format your source code
+* Formats your source code

 ### 👉  `npm run build`
+- Checks your source code for programmatic and stylistic errors, and format your code.
 - Builds production code inside `dist` folder.
 - Will extract translatable strings from your code and generate the `languages/messages.php` file.